LiamBaisley/ToDoCli/README.md

   * Navigate to the project root
   * Run the following dotnet command: dotnet pack
   * Run the following dotnet command: dotnet tool install --global --add-source ./nupkg ToDoCLI
+    * This makes the tool available in any directory on the PC

 ## How to uninstall?
   * Run: dotnet tool uninstall --global ToDoCLI